tearust/t-rust/obsidian/appstore_ui/README.md

 Logo

 - [[Home]] // also includes [[Account]] (detailed account information including TEA token balance) and then investments (tokens), and then user saved apps.
-- [[TApps]] // TApps to use.
+- TApps // TApps to use.
 This is what most consumers will expect to see when we advertise that this is the TAppstore.
-- [[Invest]]// All available TApp tokens, CML hosting tokens, and CML (global / state machine) tokens.
+- Invest// All available TApp tokens, CML hosting tokens, and CML (global / state machine) tokens.
 Users come to this tab to invest.
 - [[Mining]]// Only seen by miners.
 All mining related content in this page
 - <s>[[Leader_board]]</s>  // Only seen by miners.
 The same as current leader board. **Suggesting to delete this, see below**.
 - [[Inbox]]//Click go to TEA Party [[app_detail]] page
-- [[Help]] // Welcome, help, about etc.
+- Help // Welcome, help, about etc.
 - [[User_pull_down]] //No change from existing version. login etc.

 Some comments on this new structure: